 For the VTT channel some control and protective functions can be significantly simplified as this output is derived from the VDDQ output.
-For example, the overcurrent and overvoltage protections for the second controller are disabled when the DDR pin is set high.
+For example, the Over-Current and Over-Voltage protections for the second controller are disabled when the DDR pin is set high.
 The hysteretic mode of operation is also disabled on the VTT channel to allow sinking capability to be independent from the load level.
-As the VTT channel tracks the VDDQ/2 voltage, the soft-start function is not required and the SOFT2 pin may be left open or may be connected to VCC.
+As the VTT channel tracks the VDDQ/2 voltage, the soft-start function is not required and the SOFT2 pin may be left open.